 Register to Vote

 As a college student, you can either vote on campus or in your hometown.
 Whichever you decide to do, Election@Bard is here to help you out.
 We've included links to voter registration forms and instructions on how to fill them out.
-Once you've completed the form, print it out, sign it in Blue or Black ink, and deliver them to the Bard Center for Civic Engagement Gate House through Campus Mail (No Stamp Required) or at the Registration Form Dropbox.
+Once you've completed the form, print it out, sign it in blue or black ink, and deliver it to the Bard Center for Civic Engagement Gate House through campus mail (no stamp required) or at the Registration Form Dropbox.
 We'll deliver them to the appropriate Board of Elections for you.

 Here's how you can get started: